rwalk/straw/README.md

 sudo vi /etc/redis/redis.conf
 ```
 If you want to use a seperate redis instance for benchmarking, you should repeat the above step on a different AWS machine.
 [FEATURE: Add the redis config to the deployment scripts.]

-### Submitting/running the topology on the storm cluster